litedao/litemaker-darts/docs/3-writing-tests.md

 start a test contract:

 ```
-import 'dapple/test.sol';
+import 'makeruser/user_test.sol';

-contract MakerDartsLobbyTest is Test {
+contract MakerDartsLobbyTest is MakerUserTest {

 }
 ```

-The line at the top of the file imports `test.sol` from the Dapple virtual package automatically available in every Dapple package.
-This file defines a smart contract called Test which every test must inherit from in order to get run by the `dapple test` command.
+The line at the top of the file imports `user_test.sol` from the MakerUser package.
+This file defines a contract named MakerUserTest which inherits from the Test contract defined in the Dapple virtual package automatically available in every Dapple package.
+Every test must inherit either directly or indirectly from Test in order to get run by the `dapple test` command.
 The Test contract supplies a few functions relevant to testing, such as `assertTrue`, `assertFalse`, `assertEq`, the `logs_gas` and `tests` modifiers, and others.
 The contract definition may be found [on Github](https://github.com/nexusdev/dapple/blob/master/constants/test.sol) at the time of this writing.